 A project was initiated in the spring of 2007 to monitor and record the area wide incidence of whitefly movement using yellow sticky traps located throughout the growing regions.
-In association with the whitefly trapping, a concurrent project was initiated in the spring of 2007 to monitor and record the area wide incidence of CYSDV in melon fields in the Yuma area.
+In association with the whitefly trapping, a concurrent project was initiated that fall to monitor and record the area wide incidence of CYSDV in melon fields in the Yuma area.
 At various time intervals throughout the fall growing season the percentage of each field infected with CYSDV was estimated.
-The graphs below show an overall summary of whitefly trap counts and % CYSDV Incidence (Yellow interveinal chlorosis) at harvest on fall melons in the Yuma Valley and Dome Valley/Wellton/Texas Hill areas during the 2007-2019 growing seasons when averaged across all fields and locations.
+The graphs below show an overall summary of whitefly trap counts during the fall growing season (Aug-Oct) and % CYSDV Incidence (Yellow interveinal chlorosis) at harvest on fall melons in the Yuma Valley and Dome Valley/Wellton, Roll/Tacna, and Texas Hill areas during the past 16 growing seasons when averaged across all fields and locations.
 The upper graph shows whitefly trap counts during the fall season where whitefly pressure has varied among years.
-CYSDV incidence has similarly varied from year to year (lower graph), but trends show that whitefly abundance and CYSDV has declined significantly over the past 5 years on fall melons in Yuma County.
+CYSDV incidence has similarly varied from year to year (lower graph).
+Whitefly abundance and CYSDV infection had declined significantly from 2015-2020 on fall melons in Yuma but increased dramatically in 2021 even though whitefly abundance was light.
+CYSDV incidence and whitefly numbers were found at much lower levels in the fall 2022 growing season.

 Past estimates of virus show that CYSDV incidence and WF numbers peaked in 2012.
-By the 2013 season, growers were seeking more isolation by planting in the eastern-most regions of the Yuma area where CYSDV incidence has traditionally been lighter.
+By the 2013 season, growers were seeking more isolation by planting fall melons in the eastern-most regions of the Yuma area where CYSDV incidence has traditionally been lighter.
 However, even in these isolated areas moderate levels of CYSDV was present in 2013.
-In 2014, two of the 3 blocks of melons on the eastern most part of the region had levels of CYSDV > 50%.
+In 2014, two of the 3 blocks of melons in the eastern most part of the region had levels of CYSDV > 50%.
 Not surprising, in areas where CYSDV incidence was the highest, had been grown within 0.5-1 mile the previous spring.
-Since 2015 CYSDV incidence and WF abundance was declined considerably, likely a result of lower cotton acreage in the area.
-CYSDV reached their lowest abundance 2017 but increased 2 fold in 2019.
+Since 2015 CYSDV incidence and WF abundance declined considerably, likely a result of lower cotton acreage in the area.
+CYSDV reached their lowest abundance 2017 but increased 2 fold in 2019, and occurred at similar levels in 2020.
+CYSDV incidence increased dramatically in 2021 due to three abandoned watermelon fields (~200 acres) in the Tacna area that were left untreated all summer.
+In fall 2022, whitefly numbers remained low, and CYSDV incidence was less than 20%.
+Virus incidence was highest in the Yuma Valley last season, and least abundant in the Texas Hill and Roll/Tacna.